A Shift In Advertising Strategy

-We changed our strategy in March 2009 because our clients started freezing budgets and cancelling jobs.
-Our cash flow was interrupted and we had to cancel our print and online advertising.
-It was a great opportunity to find a new way to reach our clients and deepen relationships with them.
+Very suddenly in March 2009, our clients started freezing budgets and cancelling photo shoots.
+We had to react quickly and change our advertising strategy .
+Our cash flow was interrupted and we had to save money by cancelling our print and online advertising.
+The disruption was an opportunity to find a new way to reach our clients and deepen relationships with them.
 So what did we do to get the message out?
 We went ‘Old School’; we picked up the phone and shook hands.

 Like everyone, we are trying to limit spending so traditional photography advertising like paid web promotion, portfolio hosting and postcards have been stopped.
-Instead of a shot gun approach we are using finely targeted promotion and calling people up to have an in person interview.
+We’ve changed our advertising strategy from a shot gun approach to a finely targeted approach.
+We are using granular promotion and calling people up to have an in person interview.
 We are finding out where our customers and prospects go outside of the office and we are meeting them there.
 We are taking it to the people.

 The change in our marketing taught us that my closing ratio is much higher with in-person promotion than it is with web portfolios, direct mail or any other marketing method.
 With all of the money we save by cutting out direct mail and paid web portfolios we can take a lot of prospects in our local market out to lunch and make a personal connection.
 We are meeting people and finding out how we can help them.